 - Afghanistan vs NZ (2025): Current standalone Test—awaiting action

 One‑off matches bring unmatched drama—no room for error, only moments to remember.
 From debuting nations to venue celebrations, they’re cricket’s snapshots of history.
-The AFG vs NZ Test may be rain‑interrupted, but it epitomizes what makes a one‑off match truly special.
+The AFG vs NZ Test was called off due to rain, but it epitomized what makes a one‑off match truly special.

 Also See: Most Dangerous Bowlers in World